AuReMe/esmecata/README.md

   -p PROPAGATE_ANNOTATION, --propagate PROPAGATE_ANNOTATION
                         Proportion [0 to 1] of the occurrence of an annotation to be propagated from the protein of a cluster to the reference protein of the cluster.
 0 mean the annotations from all proteins are propagated to the reference and 1 only the annotation occurring in all the proteins of the cluster (default).
-  --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated to the proteins.
+  --uniref              Use uniref cluster to extract more annotations from the representative member of the cluster associated with the proteins.
 Needs the --sparql option.
-  --expression          Extract expression information associated to the proteins.
+  --expression          Extract expression information associated with the proteins.
 Needs the --sparql option.
   --beta                Use uniprot beta REST query.
 ````